flintprocessor/Flint/README.md

 `prehooks`

 Prehook scripts.
 These scripts will be executed in sequence before the variables are processed.
-Scripts can use `FLINT_OUTPUT_PATH` and `FLINT_ + each variable name` environment variable.
+Scripts can use `FLINT_OUTPUT_PATH` and `FLINT_+EACH_VARIABLE_NAME (Whitespaces replaced with underscores.)` environment variable.
 This field is optional.

 `posthooks`

 Posthook scripts.
 These scripts will be executed in sequence after the variables are processed.
-Scripts can use `FLINT_OUTPUT_PATH` and `FLINT_ + each variable name` environment variable.
+Scripts can use `FLINT_OUTPUT_PATH` and `FLINT_+EACH_VARIABLE_NAME (Whitespaces replaced with underscores.)` environment variable.
 This field is optional.

 ### Include Files